 Right now, home working is the new reality for a lot of photographers, at least for the time being, so here's a roundup of all our latest and best advice on computers, monitors, printers and storage.
 If you're stuck at home, you might as well make it as painless and productive as possible!

-If you work at a regular desk (check out our guide to best desks for homeworking), then a traditional desktop computer will give you the most power for your money.
+If you work at a regular desk rather than in your kitchen or on your lounge table, then a traditional desktop computer will give you the most power for your money.
 Does it matter what you get?
-We think so, because although photo-editing doesn't place as many demands on your computing hardware as video or gaming, older machines may struggle to process high-resolution images and raw files from the latest camera.
+We think so, because although photo-editing doesn't place as many demands on your computing hardware as video or gaming, older machines may struggle to process high-resolution images and raw files from the latest cameras.
 And if you have a lot of images to process, the faster your computer can get through them, the better.

 If you don't have the luxury of a fixed office space or you want the flexibility to move around or work off site, then a laptop makes more sense.
 The best laptops for photographers are powerful enough to match a desktop computer – but portable.

 Many photographers shoot video too, of course, so while there is a good deal of crossover with the best photo editing laptops, we've also published a guide to the best laptops for video editing.
-And finally, if you want to make working with a laptop a bit more comfortable, consider buying one of the best laptop stands.
+Again, we have a separate guide dedicated to the best MacBooks for Apple users.

 We have published a guide to the best external hard drives for photographers which includes regular drives and high-security, high-speed RAID devices ideal for professionals.
 If you have lots of images (or videos) and need to store these, and like being able to access this archive from anywhere also check out our guide to the best NAS drives.